nvclas/Flats/README.md

 The plugin provides several commands to interact with the areas:

 - `/flats select` - Get the selection tool for defining the area of a flat.
-- `/flats create <name>` - Creates a new area with the specified name.
+- `/flats add <name>` - Creates a new flat with the specified name.
-- `/flats claim` - Claims the area the player is currently in.
+- `/flats claim` - Claims the flat the player is currently in.
-- `/flats unclaim` - Unclaims the area the player is currently in.
+- `/flats unclaim` - Unclaims the flat the player is currently in.
-- `/flats info` - Shows information about the area the player is currently in.
+- `/flats info` - Shows information about the flat the player is currently in.
-- `/flats list` - Lists all available areas and their owners.
+- `/flats list` - Lists all available flats and their owners.
-- `/flats show` - Show every area my marking it with yellow glass.
+- `/flats show` - Show every flat my marking it with yellow glass.
 - `/flats update` - Easily update the plugin to the latest version.
 - And more